 MD: Firstly, greater equipment flexibility is needed to handle the increase in orders with small quantities and complex packaging designs.
-Next, equipment must have multi-level serialization capabilities, including drug country of origin identification on a batch to batch basis, to meet the growing number of serialization regulations around the world.
-Lastly, tamper evident packaging designs are the new ‘norm’ in response to increasingly consistent mandates from regulators globally.
+Next, equipment must have multi-level serialization capabilities, including drug country of origin identification on a batch-to-batch basis, to meet the growing number of serialization regulations around the world.
+Lastly, tamper-evident packaging designs are the new ‘norm’ in response to increasingly consistent mandates from regulators globally.

 CP: Where do you see opportunities for growth?

-MD: Growth is being primarily being driven by an upward trend in new drug approvals.
+MD: Growth is primarily being driven by an upward trend in new drug approvals.
 A strong client pipeline over the past 18 months has also created demand for sample presentations in both blister and bottle formats.